 In this Phase 1b trial, up to 20 patients with advanced Parkinson's disease are expected be treated with VY-AADC01.
-A total of five patients in the first dose cohort, or Cohort 1, have been treated with a VY-AADC01 concentration of 0.83×10^{12} vg per milliliter or 7.5×10^{11} vg dose using a 450μl infusion volume per putamen, or 900μl per patient, and no SAEs have been observed to date in Cohort 1 patients.
+A total of five patients in the first dose cohort, or Cohort 1, have been treated with a VY-AADC01 concentration of 0.83×10^{12} vg per milliliter or 7.5×10^{11} vg dose using a 450μ l infusion volume per putamen, or 900μ l per patient, and no SAEs have been observed to date in Cohort 1 patients.
 As shown below, the average coverage of the overall putamen achieved in the first cohort was approximately 21% and the average coverage of the posterior putamen, which is reduced in dopamine content early on in Parkinson's disease, was approximately 20%.
+In the portion of the putamen covered by VY-AADC01, as determined by MRI, there was approximately a 30% average increase in the PET signal at six months after surgery compared to the baseline PET signal measured prior to surgery.
+An increased PET signal is indicative of increased AADC expression and activity.
+Importantly, the PET results from Cohort 1 confirmed the overlap of the MRI and PET signals seen in previous non-human primate studies.
+This data supports our hypothesis that AADC is expressed post-treatment in the same region of the brain where VY-AADC01 was visualized through the use of MRI during surgery.
 While the coverage in Cohort 1 improved relative to the below 10% coverage of the putamen that we estimated was achieved in the prior UCSF Phase 1 trial, we believe that the coverage needs to be further increased.
 No meaningful signals of efficacy have been observed in these patients to date.
-We are continuing to analyze the raw data from Cohort 1.
+We are continuing to monitor the patients from Cohort 1.